Step by step guide to extending your lease

 Extending your lease can be a long and complicated process.
 We run through what's involved, costs and how to get the right expert help so you can take charge of every step of your lease extension and avoid the common pitfalls.

-Before I start, how much will it cost me?
+Before I start, how much will it cost me to extend my lease?

 It depends on the value of the property, the number of years left on the lease, the annual ground rent, the value of improvements done to the property paid by the leaseholder and external factors such as expected rate of returns on investments.
 It is a complex calculation, but also a subjective one which means it is open to negotiation – or decision by a tribunal.

 While you can get an idea of the cost of buying up more years (referred to as the premium you have to pay to the freeholder for the extended years) with our lease extension calculator approaching a valuation surveyor with experience of lease extensions will be worth the investment and stop you paying over the odds for your extension.

 On top of the cost of buying the extra years on your lease (the premium) you have to pay:

 - The costs of getting legal advice (your solicitor)